Mesa Gallery Honors Black Women

 The south gallery hosted “Future Matriarchs,” curated by Antoinette Cauley, MCC’s Artist-In-Residence.
 Cauley, an alumna of MCC, carefully selected pieces from local women artists working across various mediums like fiber arts, paintings, film, and ceramics.
 These artists were known for their community engagement and advocacy on pertinent issues.

 Meanwhile, the back half of the gallery featured “Matriarchs of Washington Park,” curated by Bruce Nelson, an independent curator and documentary filmmaker from Mesa.
-Nelson’s exhibition centered on historic portraits of Black women from the once segregated Washington-Escobedo neighborhood.
+Nelson’s exhibition centered on historic portraits of Black women from the once-segregated Washington-Escobedo neighborhood.
 These women played vital roles in education, healthcare, and community-building.

 Nelson’s personal connection to the neighborhood lent authenticity to the exhibition.
-Additionally, period dress worn by the women and a short film provided deeper insights into their lives.
+Additionally, the period dress worn by the women and a short film provided deeper insights into their lives.
 Notably, Nelson’s mother served as his muse, embodying the spirit of the exhibition.

 The gallery hosted a reception on February 28, inviting artists, their families, students, and the wider community.
 The event offered refreshments and featured speakers, fostering a meaningful dialogue around the showcased narratives.